open-feature/flagd/web-docs/reference/specifications/custom-operations/string-comparison-operation-spec.md

   "user@faas"
 ]
 ```

+The implementation of this evaluator should accept the object containing the `starts_with` or `ends_with` evaluator
+configuration, and a `data` object containing the evaluation context.
+The `starts_with`/`ends_with` evaluation rule contains exactly two items:

+1. The resolved string value from the evaluation context
+2. The target string value

+The `starts_with`/`ends_with` evaluation returns a boolean, indicating whether the condition has been met.

 Please note that the implementation of this evaluator can assume that instead of `{"var": "email"}`, it will receive
 the resolved value of that referenced property, as resolving the value will be taken care of by JsonLogic before